 The live oak forests on St. Simons and the nearby islands proved to be so dense, that in 1792, James Gould, a government timber surveyor from Granville, Massachusetts, decided to settle on St. Simons and set up his own lumber mill.
 Gould used local slave labor to harvest the trees, which he then shipped up the coast to the massive frigate-building shipyards in the North.

-All of which is why when local artist Keith Jennings wanted to pay homage to the sailors who lost their lives at sea, he chose to carve his tree spirits into the live oak trees that remain on St. Simons Island.
+St. Simons’ deep connections to the sea and to the U.S. Navy help explain why when local artist Keith Jennings decided to pay homage to the sailors who lost their lives at sea, he chose to carve his tree spirits into the live oak trees that remain on St. Simons Island.